 A one-year Geography lectureship at the then University of Wales led to John taking successive jobs as Research Officer with World University Service (UK) in Islington, and then lectureships in FE and HE colleges in west London.
 John and Laurence married in 1981.
 John was appointed Subject Leader in Geography at Bath CHE in January 1990, and has served as Assistant Dean of Faculty/School through the various reorganizations.
 He took early retirement from Bath Spa aged 60 in August 2013.
-John is principle carer for his spouse, and has acquired much experience of the day to day practicalities of care, including assistive technologies, and the changing context of support at national and local levels.
+John is principal carer for his spouse and has acquired much experience of the day to day practicalities of care, including assistive technologies, and the changing context of support at national and local levels.

 John’s hobbies are extensions of his academic interests, with vacations often spent in field walking, heritage visiting and photography.

 Laurence is an ex-teacher who came to England from France, married and never returned to her native country.
 She retired from teaching in 1995 but carried on working as a volunteer for MS with the MS Research Unit of Bristol University from home as well as volunteering to participate in research projects on Functional Electrical Stimulation (FES).
 She could not retire from MS.

 She has tirelessly campaigned with local disabled groups on issues like access and services and successfully campaigned to support the Bristol MS Unit and to help to introduce and fund a post of Neurology Specialist Physiotherapist in Bath.
 This was the start of the Community Neuro and Stroke Service (now part of Sirona Care and Health).
 She manages her personal care budget and MS mobility issues daily.
 She frequently contributes to the MS Research social media sites, paints and enjoys visiting landscaped gardens.